linainsaf/RESNET50_PNEUMONIA_DETECTION/README.md

     <img src="screenshots/resnet.png" width="700" height="300">
 </p>

-In what follows we will try to compare the performance of a ResNet vs a CNN on a Dataset.
+In what follows we will try to compare the performance of a ResNet vs a other normal CNNs on a Dataset.
 <br/>